albertstarfield/project-zephyrine/README.md

 Meta and Stanford for their invaluable creation of the LLaMA and Alpaca models, respectively, which have laid the groundwork for the project's AI capabilities.
 Additionally, special appreciation goes to [@keldenl](https://github.com/keldenl) for providing arm64 builds for MacOS and [@W48B1T](https://github.com/W48B1T) for providing Linux builds, which have greatly enhanced the project's accessibility and usability across different platforms and finally for Amaryllis Cortex Base code based on [SiriLLaMa](https://github.com/0ssamaak0/SiriLLama) by 0ssamaak0.

+I would say thank you to RisTIE Teknik Elektro Universitas Brawijaya(2022-2023) as the Internal Launchpad of Zephyrine, even if they already split ways with us and they chose corporate ready-to-use LLM solution now or the more popular one, it is still appreciated it.
+FTMD Aerospace ITB Lab for Guiding their incredible internal system and their fantastic personnel cognitive abilities. and Zephyrine Foundation Teams and Freelancers.

 Lastly, although the project may not garner widespread attention as [@Willy030125](https://github.com/Willy030125/alpaca-electron-GGML-v2-v3), we acknowledge and cherish the efforts put forth by all contributors.
 Let this work be a testament to the dedication and collective collaboration that underpin academic and technological advancements.